 Part 8 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

-If your business requires significant interaction with customers or clients, then your business location is of great importance.
-On the other hand, if your business is 100% online and requires no customer or supplier interaction then location doesn’t come into play as it does in the brick-and-mortar world.
+If your business requires you to interact with customers or clients, then your business location is of great importance.
+On the other hand, if your business is 100% online and requires no customer or supplier interaction, then location doesn’t come into play as it does in the brick-and-mortar world.

 James was a wizard at working with computers.
 He was passionate, and he loved what he did.
 He decided to open his own computer repair shop.

 The problem was that James lived 30 miles from the nearest major city.
-He was out in the country, and even though he had a good reputation and was good at fixing computers, his business was too far away for most people to bring their computers in for repair.
+He was out in the country, and although he had a good reputation and was good at repairing computers, his business was too far away for most people to bring their computers in for repair.

-James thought that because he was so good at repairing computers, people would come to him, even though they’d have to drive for more than an hour and a half round trip to reach him.
+James thought that people would come to him because he was so good at repairing computers, even though they’d have to drive over an hour to reach him.

 He was wrong: people won’t go out of their way unless they absolutely have to.
-If James had been the only one who could repair their computers, then a few customers would have taken the time to drive out there.
-But even if James is good and he can capture a tiny part of the market, he’s still missing out on a large volume of business.
+If James is the only one who can repair specific computers, then I’m sure some customers would drive to his location, but even if James is good and can capture a tiny part of the market, he’s still missing out on it a large volume of business.

-Whether you’re buying an existing business or planning to create your own, it’s very important to take time to consider the best location.
+Whether you’re buying an existing business or planning to create your own, it’s essential to take time to consider the location.

 Making Location a Priority